SPRING 2023 CORE-UA 500, Cultures and Contexts: Topics—Wine and Feasting in the Ancient Mediterranean

 Prof. Jeon (East Asian Studies)

 The history and culture of Korea from premodern times to the contemporary era, examining key moments, figures, and themes that speak to the varied experiences of the Korean people.
-Main topics include: state making, Korea’s relations to other states in East Asia, the modern transition, capitalist development, democratization, and ongoing social transformation.
-Primary texts include historical documents, literature, and film.
-Students learn how to conduct close readings that locate these texts within a larger historical context and how to explain how the social structures, individuals, concepts, and issues through which to view historical developments in Korea.
-They also gain a new understanding of Korea’s historical trajectory and critical approaches to the study of the peninsula, its people, and the events that have transpired there over the centuries.
+Topics include state making, Korea’s relations to other states in East Asia, the modern transition, capitalist development, democratization, and ongoing social transformation.
+Sources include historical documents, literature, and film.

-SPRING 2023 CORE-UA 554, Cultures and Contexts: Topics—Italy in Global Context
+SPRING 2023 CORE-UA 554, Cultures and Contexts: Italy in Global Context

 Prof. Forgacs (Italian Studies)